0xForerunner/blog/blog.woolsey.dev/content/_index.md

 ##### Smart Contracts & DeFi

 - **DeFi protocol development:** Designed and implemented a complex multi-contract lending protocol called Neptune from the ground up.
-I wrote the smart contracts in Rust (using CosmWasm for the Cosmos blockchain ecosystem) with a strong emphasis on safety (to protect those precious crypto assets), scalability, and efficiency.
+I wrote the smart contracts in Rust (using CosmWasm for the Cosmos blockchain ecosystem) with a strong emphasis on safety, scalability, and efficiency.
-- **Full-stack blockchain dev:** As the lead (and often only) developer on Neptune, I wasn’t just writing contract code – I handled everything from core business logic to optimizing gas costs and shepherding the code through security audits.
+- **Full-stack blockchain dev:** As the lead developer on Neptune, I wasn’t just writing contract code – I handled everything from core business logic to optimizing gas costs and shepherding the code through security audits.
 Basically, I wore all the hats at once and somehow kept my head on.

 ##### Backend & Automation